 Actor + Writer

-Sharon Wheatley is a Broadway actress, a writer, a college professor, and a mom.
+Sharon Wheatley is a Broadway actress, a writer, an educator, and a mom.

 Sharon appeared as Diane and others, roles she originated, in the Tony© Award Winning musical Come From Away for its entire run on Broadway.
 Playing at The Schoenfeld Theater, it opened on March 12, 2017 to critical acclaim and closed October 2, 2022.
 Sharon is on the Original Cast Recording of Come From Away, and is Diane and Others in the film of Come From Away on Apple TV +.

 Since Come From Away ended it’s record breaking run, Sharon has focused on the writing and development of her new play, Drive, which played to standing room only crowds at the La Jolla Playhouse’s WOW Festival in April of 2023, and starred Sharon and her long-time friend and Come From Away cast mate, Astrid Van Wieren.
-Big things are on the horizon and exciting news about the future of Drive is coming soon!
+In the summer of 2024 DRIVE is having it’s Canadian Developmental Debut in Gander and St. John’s Newfoundland before launching world-wide.

 Sharon has enjoyed many years in New York City as a professional actress.
 Her Broadway credits include her role in Come From Away (Diane and others, original cast) Avenue Q (Kate Monster/ Lucy T. Slut, Mrs. T. Yellow Bear), the final company of Cats as it finished its record breaking run at The Winter Garden Theater (Jennyanydots, The Gumbie Cat), Les Miserables (Cosette and Eponine), and The Phantom of the Opera (Madam Firman).
 Sharon holds the distinction of being the only actress to appear in all three of these Broadway blockbusters on Broadway.
 She has also toured nationally and internationally with Come From Away, Les Misérables, The Phantom of the Opera, and The Sound of Music, and also originated Avenue Q at The Wynn Casino and Resort in Las Vegas (Mrs. T/Yellow Bear/ Kate and Lucy).
 Her film credits include Gods Behaving Badly.
 On TV, she has been seen as “Mary Jo” in My Life Is A Lifetime Movie.